 The three courses within the Sustainable Water Futures programme will provide you with the applied skills to make a meaningful contribution – whether this is with government, industry, NGOs or pursuing your own vision as an innovator or consultant.
 We also offer a comprehensive CPD programme of short courses and are happy to talk to organisations about in-house training provision.

-Our three MSc courses in Water, together with our world-class learning environment, play a key role in providing the skills and know-how to address the fundamental global changes and create well-rounded postgraduates able to excel in their chosen business sectors.
-In the taught part of your MSc there is a strong balance between combining the engineering/technology and science aspects, with management expertise.
+Our three Water MSc courses, together with our world-class learning environment, play a key role in providing the skills and know-how to address fundamental global changes.
+In the taught part of your MSc, there is a strong balance between combining the engineering/technology and science aspects with management expertise.

-- Advanced Water Management – you will gain the up-to-date knowledge and skills needed to solve today’s complex natural, economic and governance challenges in water management.
+- Advanced Water Management – you will gain the up-to-date knowledge and skills needed to solve today’s complex environmental, economic and governance challenges in water management.

-- Water and Wastewater Engineering – this course equips you with the practical skills needed for the delivery of reliable, safe water supplies as well as improving river and groundwater quality through wastewater treatment.
+- Water and Wastewater Engineering – this course equips you with the practical skills needed for the delivery of reliable, safe water supplies and the protection of river and groundwater quality.

 - Water and Sanitation for Development – you will leave with the knowledge needed for the planning, implementation and management of sustainable water supply, sanitation and hygiene projects in low-income countries.

 8 reasons to study sustainable water futures with us